9 Ways to Improve Your Credit Score

 What affects my credit score?

-There are a few factors that contribute to your credit score.
-You can review each of them in your credit report.
-Each credit bureau has its own algorithm that calculates your credit score.
-However, we know these factors majorly affect the outcome:
+There are a number of factors that contribute to your credit score, each of which can be reviewed in your credit report.
+Each credit bureau has its own algorithm that calculates your credit score; however, the main factors that majorly affect the outcome are:

 - Credit accounts

 - Credit applications

 - Credit report requests